 Weeks later, condo residents with a view of the loquats noticed the turnaround.
 “What a beautiful difference!”
 “The trees have never looked this good!”
 “What happened?” they asked.
 “IPM,” I replied.
 I took notice that meeting a plant’s cultural requirements does double duty — it promotes good health and good health helps prevent disease.

-The critical component was taking a step back and identifying exactly what the tree needed for optimum health: less competition from weeds and overhead watering, better quality soil and air circulation.
+The critical component was taking a step back and identifying exactly what the tree needed for optimum health.
 Often, when confronted with a sick or struggling plant, the first inclination is to run to the store and buy a fertilizer or pesticide or other remedy in the hope of “curing” an ailing patient.
-As our loquat story illuminates, this is not always what’s best for the plant – or the planet.
+However, this is not always what’s needed for the plant.

 Months later I came across a photo of a fifth loquat, last in line on the waterfront berm, that had died before my time here.
 I had taken the photo before the tree was removed.
 I recognized that the dead tree was a textbook example of fire blight!

 Thanks to IPM, we have four thriving, handsome loquats enjoyed by homeowners and birds.
 IPM is a gift at your fingertips, accessible all year long.
 All it takes is a little digging in and monitoring.
 But it may make a profound difference in the health and beauty of your garden for many years to come.

 To learn more, visit the University of California Integrated Pest Management page.

 By UC Marin Master Gardener Rosaline Huang Gould